blocknetdx/documentation/docs/service-nodes/setup.md

 		rpcthreads=8
 		```
 	1. For best performance, a `maxconnections=` setting should **not** be specified.
-	1. Save and close the `blocknetdx.conf` file.
+	1. Save and close the `blocknet.conf` file.
 	1. Shut down the Blocknet wallet.

 ??? example "Setup using the classic wallet"